Xalanot/xalanot.github.io/c_string.md

 char str[] = {'H','e','l','l','o','\0'};
 std::cout << str << std::endl;
 ```
-As you [can see](https://wandbox.org/permlink/7N6jQmMtvSZBvGus) this will print out the string <italic>hello</italic>.
+As you [can see](https://wandbox.org/permlink/7N6jQmMtvSZBvGus) this will print out the string "hello".
 However if we add another terminating character in the middle of the string
 ```cpp
 char str[] = {'H','e','l','\0','l','o','\0'};
 std::cout << str << std::endl;